 - Renato Coiffeur, Via S. Gallo, Florence.
 This is the cream of the hair crop (pun intended) when it comes to salons in the city.
 Big and always bustling, this is where the “per bene” (well to do) Florentines get their hair done and it’s easy to see why.
 Claudio and his expert team use the most innovative techniques to color, cut, tease, trim and then some.
 Recently I got my hair done (using henna color!) and was over the moon with my results.
 You can’t get better (my opinion) though be prepared to pay a little more than usual.

-- Wave, Via di Santo Spirito, 27, Florence.
-This is my typical go-to in the city, also because they are located so close to my house.
-The salon itself is beautiful, with high-ceilings, a huge bicycle-tire creative lamp and a comforting ambiance.
-Nadia is my go-to gal here, she knows how to cut my hair the way I like it but all of the staff are friendly and skilled.
-They also offer other treatments, and have working WiFi.
+- Wave Firenze, Via di Santo Spirito, 27, Florence.
+This is my go-to in the city, also because they are located so close to my house and Fabio is essentially a magician when it comes to hair.
+The salon itself is beautiful, with high-ceilings, a huge lamp centerpiece and a comforting ambiance with spot on music playlists.
+Nadia and Fabio ate my go-to magicians here, they know how to cut my hair the way I like it but all of the staff are friendly and skilled.
+They also offer other treatments, eyebrow shaping, manicures, makeup for weddings and have working WiFi.

 - Aveda ‘salone contrasto’, Via de’ Neri 49R, 50122 Florence.
 Phone number +39 055 282841.
 Nieghborhood: center (near piazza santa croce and piazza signoria).
 I’ve been there many times and I liked my experience though some of my friends weren’t happy with their haircuts.
 They do offer student discounts.
 I used to pay 80 euros for cut, color and style.
 Plus I loved the relaxing tea and scalp massage.
 There is also an adjacent location on via della mosca which I actually liked better.